Kellie Ann CARMICHAEL

 |Name:||Kellie Ann CARMICHAEL||Sex:||Female|

 |Hair Colour:||Brown||Eye Colour:||Complexion:|

-Victoria and went to Katoomba in the Blue Mountains .
+Victoria and travelled on holiday to Katoomba in the Blue Mountains of NSW.
 She has not been seen since the 26th of

 *Also in Victorian section